stackrox/kube-linter/docs/README.md

 **Production readiness:**
 1. The container's CPU requests and limits are not set, which could allow it to consume excessive CPU.
-1. The container's memory requests and limits, which could allow it to consume excessive memory
+1. The container's memory requests and limits are not set, which could allow it to consume excessive memory

    ```yaml
    apiVersion: v1